onestruggler/fast-stomp/README.md

 This folder contains 3 kinds of files:

-1.the one with extension .log (except fastbm.log) is the proof outputed by "feynver".
+  1.the one with extension .log (except fastbm.log) is the proof output by "feynver".

   2.the one with _i is the input circuit in .qc format.

   3.the one with _o is the output circuit of stomp.

 Also, the pair of _i and _o file is the input of feynver.